 This recipe is the ultimate when it comes to homemade vegan ice creams that defy reason.
 It pairs vegan cookie dough with vegan coconut ice cream into a delicious and creamy treat that is perfect for a hot day.

 Feel free to use store-bought vegan cookie dough or another favorite homemade vegan cookie dough of your choosing.
-(I like using the one listed because it doesn't use baking agents, which can leave a funny flavor lingering in your mouth.)

 - For the Cookie Dough:

 - 1/4 to 1/2 cup soy milk (or almond milk, or another dairy-free milk alternative)

 - 2 cans full-fat coconut milk (such as Thai Kitchen)

 - Pinch of salt

 Prepare the cookie dough.
 In a medium-size mixing bowl using an electric hand mixer, cream together the margarine and sugar until smooth.
 Add the salt, vanilla, and soy milk, and mix again until smooth.
 Add in the flour and mix until the dough just comes together, adding a little extra soy milk or other dairy-free milk a tablespoon at a time if necessary.
 Divide the dough in half.
 Wrap one half in plastic wrap and place in the freezer, and wrap the other in plastic wrap and place in the refrigerator.
 Let both chill overnight.